AntoninJoly/sudoku/README.md

 - Problem solving
 - Backtracking of solution in original point of view

 Digit classification model was trained using a mix of MNIST data and editor-made data (auto-generated) using a simple CNN model.
+Evaluation of this model achieved 0.9714 average f1-score on test data.

 Grid semantic segmentation was trained using handmade labelled data, which original images were taken from the net, using resnet50+unet like architecture.
+Evaluation of this model achieved IoU:0.9785 - Dice:0.9891 on test data.

 # Overview & example